davidfrantz/force/docs/source/howto/wvdb.rst

 ----------------------------

 You need authentification to download data from the LAADS DAAC.
-This works by requesting an App Key from [NASA Earthdata](https://ladsweb.modaps.eosdis.nasa.gov/tools-and-services/data-download-scripts/#requesting).
+This works by requesting an App Key from `NASA Earthdata <https://ladsweb.modaps.eosdis.nasa.gov/tools-and-services/data-download-scripts/#requesting>`_.
 You can make this key available to FORCE by putting the character string in a file ``.laads`` in your home directory.
 With this, you should be able to download data.